Rob-Christian/Taglish-Sentiment-Analysis/README.md

 3. Displays the confidence level as a percentage
 4. Simplified and user-friendly interface using streamlit
 # How to use?
-Access the app through this link: taglish-sentiment-analysis-0909.streamlit.app
+Access the app by clicking [here](taglish-sentiment-analysis-0909.streamlit.app).

 Upon accessing, you can see the model information and how was the model revised to determine necessary outputs.